o0lit3/dish/README.md

 Similarly, traditional unary operators (which are always prefix operators when represented in shorthand notation<sup>*</sup>) correspond to methods with no parameters that are invoked on the single operand as an object.
 In the expression `!ready`, `ready` is the Boolean object on which the `not` method is invoked, e.g. `ready.not`.

-<sub>*Postfix `++` and `--` are not legal in **dish**</sub>
+<sub>\*Postfix `++` and `--` are not legal in **dish**</sub>

 ## Syntax
 **dish** has 4 types of syntax blocks, Scalar Blocks `(...)`, Array blocks `[...]`, Hash blocks `{...}`, and Logic blocks.
 Expressions and statements in each block are terminated either by a statement ending newline<sup>*</sup>, by a comma, or by a semicolon (unless the newline, comma, or semicolon is encapsulated in a string literal).

 Scalar blocks `(...)` return the last expression or statement in the block.
 A full **dish** program is inside an implicit Scalar block when the first and last characters of the program are not `(` and `)` respectively.
-Array blocks `[...]` and Hash blocks `{...}` return the entire array or hash, where Hash blocks contain all locally-scoped variables when returned--allowing additional logic to exist in Hash block intitialization without changing its structure.
+Array blocks `[...]` and Hash blocks `{...}` return the entire array or hash, where Hash blocks contain only locally-scoped variables when returned--allowing additional logic to exist in Hash block intitialization without changing its structure:

+`dish -e '{a: 2, a *= 2, b: a}'` outputs `{"a": 2, "b": 4}`

 Logic blocks are represented by a colonized list of arguments followed by a Scalar block, as in `:x(...)` or `:x:y(...)`, returning a data type corresponding to the last expression.
 A Logic block may have no arguments, but still must be preceded by a single colon character as in `:(...)`.
 All arguments passed to a Logic block are locally scoped.

-If a Logic block conatins only a single argument and has been invoked on a Hash or an Array, then the entire Hash or Array is passed as that argument; when the Logic block contains multiple arguments and has been invoked on a Hash or an Array, then each Hash or Array item are passed as the arguments.
+If a uer-defined Logic block conatins only a single argument and has been invoked on a Hash or an Array, then the entire Hash or Array is passed as that argument; when the user-defined Logic block contains multiple arguments and has been invoked on a Hash or an Array, then each Hash or Array item is passed as an individual argument.

 Comments in **dish** start with a double pound `##` and end with a newline.
 There are no multi- or in-line comments in **dish**.

-<sub>*Statement ending newlines are those not preceded by an opening block character or by a binary operator.</sub>
+<sub>\*Statement ending newlines are those not preceded by an opening block character or by a binary operator.</sub>

 ## Variables and Member Access
 Variables in **dish** must start with a dollar sign or a letter, followed by any number of numbers, letters, or underscores.

 Member access in **dish** is indicated by the special `.` operator which precedes a member expression.
 That expression is evaluated, and the member at that evaluated expression is returned.
-Each "member" of a String is indexed numerically and represents the character at that index; Each "member" of a Number is indexed numerically and represents each bit, with the least significant bit at index 0.
+Each "member" of a String is indexed numerically and represents the character at that index; Each "member" of a Number is indexed numerically and represents each bit, with the most significant bit at index 0.
 Note that to retrieve the member index of a static Number, parenthesis are often necessary to disambiguate Numeric member access from a floating point.
 Compare the following:

 `dish -e '12.1'` outputs the floating point number: `12.1`